yunpengn/InterviewCracker/KnowledgeBase/Java.md

 ## Concurrency

 - Difference betwen co-routine, thread and process:
-    - Java supports multi-process and multi-thread only
+    - Java supports multi-process and multi-thread only.
+    - Thread is a lighter concept compared to process.
+Threads from the same process share some common resources, so we could save some resources when doing context switches between threads.
 - Difference between `Runnable` and `Thread`:
     - Both are used to implement multi-thread in Java.
 Both need to override the `run` method.
     - `Runnable` is an interface, while `Thread` is a class. `Thread` actually also implements the `Runnable` interface.